Dodd Narrows near Nanaimo, BC has one of the best high current dives on Vancouver Island.

 If you like extreme diving with awesome rewards this dive is for you!

-This is an advanced level dive do to the potential for extreme currents and boat traffic in this tight little water way, and can only be accessed as a boat dive.
+This is an advanced level dive due to the potential for extreme currents and boat traffic in this tight little water way, and can only be accessed as a boat dive.

 Follow the above link, select the correct year, select Current Tables, select Volume 5, select Dodd Narrows, then choose your day/s and time/s to dive here accordingly.

 The amount of marine life and colour on this dive is absolutely amazing, and will leave you wanting for more.

 It is a dive where you just can't get enough, and every time you look in a new direction, there are more interesting things to see.